couchbaselabs/node-ottoman/vuepress/guides/schema.md

 // set to false..
 const userSchema = new Schema({...}, { strict: false });
 const user = new User({ iAmNotInTheSchema: true });
-user.save(); // iAmNotInTheSchema is now saved to the db!!
+user.save(); // iAmNotInTheSchema is now saved to the db!
 ```

 This value can be overridden at the model instance level by passing as second argument: